Participant

 • Possibility to purchase 10 Partout tickets at a reduced price upon registration.

-• Access to power (220V/10A)
+• Access to power (220V/10A) Possibility to purchase more power.

 • Possibility of storing the trailer in trailer packaging